SLASCONE/SLASCONE-demo-wpf-nuget/README.md

 - both online and offline mode (most desktop applications)
 - online mode only (application servers/backends)
 - offline mode only (any application type with no connectivity)

+This demo also implements a named user licensing scenario.
+While it uses Azure AD B2C for authentication, the same principles apply for any identity provider.

 ## CONNECTING TO YOUR SLASCONE ENVIRONMENT